Tarleton (1780 ship)

 Tarleton was built in France under another name in 1778 (or simply captured then).
 The partnership of the Tarletons and Backhouse purchased her in 1779.
-She first traded between Liverpool and Jamaica, and then became a slaver.
-She was lost in November 1788.
+She first traded as a West Indiaman, sailing between Liverpool and Jamaica.
+She then became a slave ship in the triangular trade in enslaved people.
+She made three complete voyages from Liverpool transporting enslaved people and was lost in November 1788 at the outset of her fourth voyage.

 Merchantman

 The High Court of Admiralty condemned her on 4 November 1778 and she was made free on 5 February 1779 at Liverpool.

 Captain Joseph Thomas acquired a letter of marque on 1 March 1779.
 Her owners were John Daniel Backhouse and Thomas Tarleton Tarleton.

-Missing pages in extant issues of Lloyd's Registry (LR) mean that Tarleton first appeared in Lloyd's Register in 1781.
+Missing pages in extant issues of Lloyd's Register (LR) mean that Tarleton first appeared in Lloyd's Register in 1781.
+She then made several voyages as a West Indiaman.

 Slave trading voyages

-Between 1784 and 1788 Tarleton made three voyages as a slaver, foundering at the outset of the fourth.
-Captain Patrick Fairweather was an experienced captain of slave ships.
+First voyage transporting enslaved people (1784–1785): Captain Patrick Fairweather was an experienced captain of slave ships.
 He had made his first voyage to Calabar in 1755, probably as an apprentice on Dalrymple while still a teenager.
 His first command had been in 1768.

-First slaving voyage: Fairweather left Liverpool on 24 March 1784, bound for the Bight of Biafra and Gulf of Guinea islands to gather his slaves.
-He gathered the slaves at Calabar and then delivered them to Grenada, arriving on 3 February 1785.
-Fairweather had embarked 557 slaves and disembarked 510, for a loss rate of 8.4%.
+Fairweather left Liverpool on 24 March 1784, bound for the Bight of Biafra and Gulf of Guinea islands to acquire captives.
+He gathered the captives at Calabar and then delivered them to Grenada, arriving on 3 February 1785.
+Fairweather had embarked 557 captives and disembarked 510, for a loss rate of 8.4%.
 Her crew of 38 suffered three deaths.
 Tarleton left Grenada 7 March and arrived at Liverpool 21 April 1785.